 LTL vs FTL: Key Differences

 Full Truckload (FTL) shipping requires booking an entire truck for your goods, regardless of whether you fill it.
 LTL, however, offers the flexibility to ship smaller quantities without wasting space or money.
 This makes LTL ideal for businesses with regular, smaller shipments.
+The deeper LTL vs FTL comparison walks through the weight, urgency, and cost thresholds where the answer flips one way or the other.

 Major Players in the LTL Market